BASAL METABOLISM DEFINITION

 - Pregnancy and breastfeeding: A woman’s metabolism increases during these periods.

 - Food: If you eat little, your metabolism slows down.
 If we eat too much, although the metabolism speeds up, our body may be unable to consume excess calories and stores fat.
 A balanced diet is the best way to provide the necessary nutrients to the body with the vitamins and minerals it needs for proper metabolic functions.
-(More on this in the listing above)
+(More on this in the listing below)

 - Ingestion of medicines, stimulants, tranquilizers, drugs, etc: They can slow down or accelerate metabolism.